adorsys/didcomm-mediator-rs/mediator-server/docs/dic.md

 The sender of this request must also provide a public key he will be using to produce authenticating/asserting presentations

 **Confidentiality**
 Response to this message will contain information that is destinated solely to the sender of the request.
-In this case, request must also contain a public key that can be use for encryption key exchange.
+In this case, request must also contain a public key that can be used for encryption key exchange.

-For authentication, assertion and key exchange, a DID is provide all essential component.
+For authentication, assertion and key exchange, a DID provide all essential components.
 Therefore, adding a appropriate DID of the sender to the request will be sufficient in that case.

 The resulting request would look like: